“Humble yourselves, therefore, under God’s mighty hand, that he may lift you up in due time. Cast all your anxiety on him because he cares for you. “

 Do your Homework

 Get to know the place where you want to work.
 I definitely understand putting your name out there to a lot of districts to try to land that first position, and that is very smart to do.
-Once you get the call of the interview, familiarize yourself with their building by logging onto their website or asking around.
+Once you get the call for the interview, familiarize yourself with their building by logging onto their website or asking around.
 If you know someone who works in that building, it might be worth taking them out for coffee prior to the interview.
 Here are some items you may want to know well before the day of the interview: